Belize–India relations

-Belize–India relations are bilateral relations between Belize and India.
-The countries maintain honorary consulates in each other's capital cities.
+Belize and India maintain honorary consulates in each other's capital cities.

 Diplomatic relations

 Belize and India maintain warm diplomatic relations.
-Belize has an honorary consulate in New Delhi, and India has an honorary consulate in Belize City, under the jurisdiction of its embassy in Mexico City.
 Belize and India are both member states of the Commonwealth of Nations, and support each other on most issues on international fora.
 Belize and India also engage in dialogue through the Central American Integration System (SICA) that the former is a member of, on issues such as anti-terrorism, climate change and food security.

 Several high-level visits between leaders of Belize and India have taken place.

 Economic relations

 Bilateral trade between Belize and India totaled US$45.4 million in 2013, up from US$23 million in the previous year.
 India exported $23 million worth of goods to Belize, and imported $22.4 million worth of commodities in 2013.
 The main commodities exported from India to Belize are textiles, organic chemicals, pharmaceuticals, and auto parts.
 The main imports from Belize are miscellaneous chemical products.

 On 18 September 2013, Belize and India signed a Tax Information Exchange Agreement in Belmopan.